ProkopRandacek/asciiLasers/docs/specs.md

 Lasers frequencies overflow.
 Lasers travel instantly on a straight line between 2 objects (for example bethween 2 mirrors)
 Lasers travel over wire objects without influencing each other.
 Laser that hit the board edge get teleported to the other end.
-(The board is a 3D torus)

 ### Current
 Current can only hold 0 or 1.